xmake-io/xmake-docs/features/unity_build.md

 #undef MY_UNITY_ID
 ```

-This may seem troublesome, but the user does not need to care about these, xmake will automatically process them when merging, the user only needs to specify the name of the Unique ID, for example, the following:
+This may seem troublesome, but the user does not need to care about these, Xmake will automatically process them when merging!
+The user only needs to specify the name of the Unique ID, for example, the following:

 ```lua